OttoMeister/Audio-download-with-yt-dlp/README.md

 ```
 But you can also hand select the playlists and collect the tags to get a list like this.
 For a car playlist, maybe 1000 songs is sufficient.
 So do not collect too many playlists as it will produce too many songs.

-I selected here 7 playlists with 503 mp3 Songs.
+I selected here 7 playlists with 503 mp3 Songs wich will later be reduced to 475 files an will produce 35 hour Musik.
 You can confirm this by executing the following command:
 ```
 echo  PLD0kvNhPZ444CoLU7Z2ri3nbMn6uVDscR PLGx8vKOKHzlGkJlSeHL4HC7fWjLki_mH5 PLJzWprC5a8Ad49KnLX6_FgX0VAsp8J-h1 PL4U35lg0iKyZGrx9YITNqfgBwlah7Rm8A PLXl9q53Jut6k_WLWfIK3zv-3kwnBnA5fm PLFxMfmFGz8rFggUvGY8G_m1JIPQLKxPcq PLWEEt0QgQFIn8neNfE8EzRi1hsNn8CovL | tr ' ' '\n' | awk '{for(i=1;i<=NF;i++) print "yt-dlp --no-warnings --print \"https://www.youtube.com/watch?v=%(id)s\" --flat-playlist " $i}' | nice ionice -c 3 parallel --silent  -P20 | wc -l
 ```